liamwaalton/CarolinaNewsBot/CarolinaNewsBot/README.md

 - Access token
 - Access token secret

-An incredibly crappy documentation of it can be found [here](https://developer.twitter.com/en/docs/twitter-api).
-Elon Musk is a moron and thus the twitter free tier is limited to 50 tweets per day, a limit you'll almost certainly run against.
+An incredibly bad documentation of it can be found [here](https://developer.twitter.com/en/docs/twitter-api).
+The twitter free tier is limited to 50 tweets per day, a limit you'll almost certainly run against.
 Good luck!

 ## Configuring the OpenAI API
 You'll need to create a openapi account and generate an API key.
 Pretty good documentation is available [here](https://platform.openai.com/docs/overview).
 API access to the model used is priced at less than $0.001 for a typical request this bot makes at the time of writing, so while running this will cost you money, the amount is pretty negligible.